-A poet and writer, he is editor and publisher of the poetry press Listening Chamber, and with David Meltzer, co-edits Shuffle Boil, an occasional music magazine with poet, artist, and musician contributors.
-He organized the exhibition Poetry and its Arts: Bay Area Interactions 1954-2004, at the California Historical Society in San Francisco (2005), in celebration of the Poetry Center’s 50th Anniversary; and also the book exhibition, Recent Visitors: Poets and Publishers on the Bolinas Scene in the Seventies, at the Book Club of California (2006).
+A poet and writer, he edited and published the poetry press Listening Chamber (with offshoots Rumor Books and Parrhesia Press), and with David Meltzer, co-edited the music magazine Shuffle Boil (2002–06).
+He was a coeditor for the books Prison/Culture (City Lights Foundation) and Homage to Etel Adnan (Post-Apollo).
+He organized the exhibition Poetry and its Arts: Bay Area Interactions 1954-2004, at the California Historical Society in San Francisco, in celebration of the Poetry Center’s 50th Anniversary; and also the book exhibition, Recent Visitors: Poets and Publishers on the Bolinas Scene in the Seventies.

 Disposed, a book of poetry, was published by The Post-Apollo Press (2007).
-Wear You to the Ball, a poetry-sound collaboration with composer Bill Dietz, was performed in May 2009 in London and Berlin.
+Wear You to the Ball was performed in collaboration with new music composer Bill Dietz, in London and Berlin.
+Four poems from Wear You to the Ball received the 2014 BOMB Poetry Prize, selected by CAConrad.
 He lives in San Francisco.

 Elise Ficarra Associate Director

 Elise Ficarra came to the Poetry Center in Fall 2000 after previously working as a publications manager, promotional writer, grant writer, editor, and lecturer in English composition.

 She is author of the poetry collection Swelter (Fourteen Hills Press, 2005) and a contributor to hinge, a BOAS anthology of eight women writers and has work in 14 Hills, Transfer, Scribbler and SmallTown.
 She has a BA in Women's Studies, an MA in English Composition and an MFA in Poetry.